bvibber/ogv.js/README.md

 libogg, libvorbis, libtheora, libopus, nestegg, libvpx, and dav1d are available under their respective licenses, and the JavaScript and C wrapper code in this repo is licensed under MIT.

 Based on build scripts from https://github.com/devongovett/ogg.js

-[AudioFeeder](https://github.com/brion/audio-feeder)'s dynamicaudio.as and other Flash-related bits are based on code under BSD license, (c) 2010 Ben Firshman.

 See [AUTHORS.md](https://github.com/brion/ogv.js/blob/master/AUTHORS.md) and/or the git history for a list of contributors.